Set up Ubuntu 10.04 samba server as PDC (Primary Domain Controller)

 SeRemoteShutdownPrivilege

-5. Now you can bring PCs with XP professional into the domain: login with local admin rights, press window-pause, select computername, klick on change, activate domain, enter the name of the domain, klick ok.
-Use userid root if you allowed root, or use administrator, or whatever userid you chose in the previous step.
+6. Now you can bring PCs with XP professional into the domain: login with local admin rights, enter the IP address of the PDC as wins-server (in network connections, tcp/ip properties), press window-pause, select computername, klick on change, select domain, enter the full name of the domain, klick ok.
+Use userid root if you allowed root, or use admin, or whatever userid you chose in the previous step.

 adduser --shell /bin/false --gecos '' newuser